boconnor2017/hesiod-vcf5/README.md

 ```

 ## PATH 3: I'm a VCF developer, I don't need everything...
-If you want to deploy a standalone vCenter server, spin up a new PhotonOS VM and run hesiod-vcf with the `-vcs` parameter **after** you've completed these steps:
+If you want to deploy a standalone vCenter server, run hesiod-vcf with the `-vcs` parameter **after** you've completed these steps:
 1. lab_environment.json parameters are configured
 2. DNS entries are completed
 3. The vCenter ISO is mounted to the PhotonOS VM